Lady Writer

 "Lady Writer" is a 1979 song by Dire Straits, which appears on the band's second album Communiqué.

-Overview
+It was written by the band's lead singer, Mark Knopfler.

-When asked what the song was about, lead singer Mark Knopfler said that he was watching TV one day, and there was a lady writer on the TV, and that's basically where the idea for the song came from.
+When asked what the song was about, Knopfler said that he was watching TV one day, and there was a lady writer on the TV.
 Because the song says the writer is "talking about the Virgin Mary", some have speculated that the writer in question is Marina Warner, a view shared by Warner herself.

 Reception

 Billboard described the song as a "hypnotic rocker" with "sizzling instrumentation" and "distinctive vocals."
-Cash Box described it as being "very similar musically to ['Sultans of Swing'], with guitarist/singer Knopfler's invigoratingly unique picking and vocal style."
+Cash Box described it as being "very similar musically to 'Sultans of Swing', with guitarist/singer Knopfler's invigoratingly unique picking and vocal style."
 Record World said that "Knopfler's transcendent writing & guitar skills work well with the magic of Muscle Shoals."
-Smash Hits said, "This is SO like "Sultans of Swing" it's not true.
+Smash Hits said, "This is SO like 'Sultans of Swing' it's not true.
 Look, the only way you'll want this is if you've got (a) more money than sense, and (b) a memory like a sieve."
-Ultimate Classic Rock agreed it was, "a fast and nimble piece that matches 'Sultans of Swing'."
+Hubert Bauch of the Montreal Gazette agreed it was "a fast and nimble piece that matches 'Sultans of Swing'."